grafana/metrictank/docs/config.md

 #d - day
 #y - year
 #
-# The final 3 fields are specific to Grafana Metrictank and if unspecified, use sane defaults.
+# The final 3 fields are specific to metrictank and if unspecified, use sane defaults.
 # See https://github.com/grafana/metrictank/blob/master/docs/memory-server.md for more details
 #
 # chunkspan: duration of chunks. e.g. 10min, 30min, 1h, 90min...